Masterchief-solo/The-Code-Toolkit/README.md

 - Caffeine ☕ - I'm addicted and I won't quit now
 - Late night rabbit holes 🌙
 - Stack Overflow - copying and debugging your code, thanks
-- Reddit - visit for ze questions, stay for the laughs
+- Reddit - come for ze questions, stay for the laughs
 - My homelab - Where all scripts are tested and I break stuff
 - The IT community - For sharing knowledge and resources